cityofaustin/Residential-Permitting/_project_steps/Porch-Carport-Garage/define-copy.md

 ## Zoning requirements

 Zoning regulations usually apply to exterior projects and exist for your safety and the safety of your family, guests, and neighbors.
-Zoning regulations are also kept in place to ensure that Austin’s beauty is protected for many generations.&nbsp; The zoning code allows covered porches to encroach into required yard setbacks.&nbsp; Converting a covered porch into interior living space may not be possible if the covered porch encroaches into a yard setback.
+Zoning regulations are also kept in place to ensure that Austin’s beauty is protected for many generations.
+The zoning code allows covered porches to encroach into required yard setbacks.
+Converting a covered porch into interior living space may not be possible if the covered porch encroaches into a yard setback.

 ![]({{ site.baseurl }}/assets/img/diagrams/easement-setback-impervious-cover.svg)